 - Tozai / T (red and horizontal, or nearly…), west bound to Uzumasa Tenjingawa and south-east to Rokujizo.

-They cross paths at Karasuma Oike in the city center.
+They cross paths at Karasuma Oike in Kyoto’s center.

-The second drawback is that it is the most expensive subway in the whole of Japan although it nonetheless fails to cover its abysmal losses (8.6 billion Yens in 2010 despite efforts to attract customers).
-You can pay with your IC card or buy a single ticket; cost depends on distance:
+The second drawback is the price: it is the most expensive subway in Japan, and it nonetheless fails to cover its abysmal losses (8.6 billion Yens in 2010 despite efforts to attract customers).
+You can pay with your IC card or buy a ticket; fare is calculated according to the distance:

-The JR Pass is not compatible with the Kyoto subway either which, however, offers a one-day pass with unlimited traveling included:
+The JR Pass is not compatible with the Kyoto subway either which, however, offers an unlimited travel one-day pass:

-It is also worth mentioning that the Arakumachi application also exists for the subway.
+It is worth mentioning that the Arukumachi app also includes Kyoto subway.
 Please visit this address to download it.